 Lecture: I will spend part of the in class lecture time explaining the key concepts of geology.
-The lecture will be recorded and posted on BB collaborate.

 Finally: It is important to start with good study habits.
 Consistency is the key.
 Forming study groups is extremely helpful.
 Make progress steadily as the material in this course cannot be understood the night before the exam.
 Concentrate on understanding rather than 'regurgitating'.
 Put out your best effort every day!